tomdalling/old-tomdalling.com/resources/blog-posts/2013-01-21_04-cameras-vectors-and-input.markdown

 </figure>

-We will be using scalar multiplication to calculate the [displacement][] of the camera's position based on the "move speed" of the camera.
-Something like this:
+We will be using scalar multiplication to calculate the [displacement][] of the cameras position based on the "move speed" of the camera &ndash; something like
+this:

 ```cpp
 const float moveSpeed = 2.0; //units per second